 Pod tree labels are added to Pods when they are created and are not modified after the Pod starts running.
 This means that Pods that were started before hierarchical monitoring was enabled do not receive Pod tree labels.

-In addition, any Pods whose hierarchy changes after the Pod was started—for example, by using Hierarchy Controller to change the parent of a namespace—will not have its labels updated.
-While hierarchy modifications are typically quite rare, if this situation occurs and is causing a problem, modify the hierarchy and then restart all Pods.
+In addition, any Pod whose hierarchy changes after the Pod was started—for example, by using Hierarchy Controller to change the parent of a namespace—does not have its labels updated.
+While hierarchy modifications are typically quite rare, if this situation occurs and is causing a problem, ensure that you restart all affected Pods after modifying the hierarchy.

 Pods are still created even if labels cannot be applied